Skip to main content

 Beyond Nitric Oxide a Systems Biology Perspective

 The vascular impact of aromatase inhibitors extends beyond the simple depletion of nitric oxide.
-From a perspective, estrogen influences a wide array of processes that contribute to vascular homeostasis.
+From a systems biology perspective, estrogen influences a wide array of processes that contribute to vascular homeostasis.
 These include the regulation of inflammatory cytokines, the expression of adhesion molecules, and the modulation of oxidative stress.

 Estrogen has known anti-inflammatory properties, in part by suppressing the production of pro-inflammatory cytokines like TNF-α and IL-6.
 Aromatase inhibition can therefore shift the vascular environment towards a more pro-inflammatory state, which is a key driver of atherosclerotic plaque formation.